Moving to Texas? Here’s all you need to know.

-Texas is the second largest state in the US after Alaska, and within the 269,000 square miles the giant takes up, you can find deserts, mountains, forest, ranchland and over 360 miles of beautiful coastline and an 850 miles interstate route that makes traveling through the great state seamless.
+Texas is the second largest state in the US after Alaska, and within the 269,000 square miles the giant takes up, you can find deserts, mountains, forest, ranch land and over 360 miles of beautiful coastline and an 850 miles interstate route that makes traveling through the great state seamless.
 It has character.
 A LOT of character.
 Each city has it’s own unique charm.
 That is why we are movers in the follow Texas Cities:

 In addition, Texas also houses three of the largest cities in the United States –– Houston, San Antonio and Dallas being some of the most popular cities –– all of which on this list of cities in Texas are so rich with history, culture and entertainment we could write an entire article focusing strictly on each.
-Yet, besides the larger names Texas is known for, it is also home to much smaller cities like Austin which is quickly becoming a favorite for young professionals across the nation; or even like Asana, which is the San Francisco of Texas.
+Yet, besides the larger names Texas is known for, it is also home to much smaller cities like Austin, which is quickly becoming a favorite for young professionals across the nation; or even like Asana, which is the San Francisco of Texas.

 Like all states, Texas has some great things about it and… some not so great things.
 Fortunately, unlike other states, the good far outweighs the bad.
 Regardless, here are a couple factors worth thinking about as you consider your move.

 Texas is one of the few states in the US that boast no income tax.
 Which is great, but what does this mean for you in terms of savings?
 Well, according to Time Magazine , Texas collects about $3,500 per resident.
 California, on the other hand, collects $4,900.
-And, New York collects $7,400.
 So, when you compare it to other states, residents of Texas save as much as half of what they would normally pay in taxes.
 That’s nothing to scoff at and might even be a factor that tips the scale in favor of moving from California to Texas.
 It should be noted though, that the state makes up the difference for no income tax through its slightly higher property taxes.

 Texas is hot.
 In fact, Texas Monthly called Texas the hottest state in the entire country.
 Along the Rio Grande, which is the hottest spot in Texas, days and nights average 102 degrees Fahrenheit.
 In both San Antonio and Dallas, the summer temperatures average out at around 100 degrees.
 That’s hot.
 And, to be completely honest, it’s something worth considering before you make the jump there.
 If you’re the type of person that can’t stand the heat, Texas is the last place you’re going to want to move to.
 It might be worth investing in a pool.
 That, or take plenty of cold showers during the summertime.

 There is money in Texas, hence why the state is described as an economic powerhouse.
 According to an article Texas Monthly published, something like 46 billionaires live in Texas.
 That’s a lot of people with a lot of money… but where does all that money come from?
 Well, half of them amassed their riches in oil and gas pipelines, which up to this point in time has been the largest money maker in the state.

 But, let’s not assume that’s the only way these billionaires are making their money.
 Michael Dell made his billions by… yes, you guessed it… Dell.
 Tilman Ferrtita has made his fortunes in the food industry, starting restaurant giants like Bubba Gump Shrimp.
 One of their newest residents, Elon Musk, made his fortune by purchasing, and then adding value to, Tesla.
-And, of course, Mark Cuban the golden child of anything entrepreneurial lives in Dallas.
+And, of course, Mark Cuban, the golden child of anything entrepreneurial, lives in Dallas.

 But, as innovation is beginning to seep into the great state, some are calling one Texan city the Silicon Valley of the South.
 But, more on that in the next section.

 So, industries like agriculture, energy, defense and healthcare are what makes up the larger economy of Texas.
-But, as more and more young professionals are moving to the state, an interesting and refreshing spark of innovation has begun to take hold –– particularly in Austin.
+But, as more and more young professionals are moving to the state, an interesting and refreshing spark of innovation and activity in tech has begun to take hold –– particularly in Austin.